phetsims/build-a-nucleus/doc/implementation-notes.md

 ## Data

 The half-life and decay data comes from the [Relational ENSDF](https://www-nds.iaea.org/relnsd/NdsEnsdf/QueryForm.html) from 2022.
-The values in this database from experimental data which is then manually hard-coded into AtomIdentifier.
+The values in this database from experimental data which is then manually hard-coded into AtomData.